robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 1.  time window length

 Varying length of time window (used to define seasons).
-From 75 to 150 right now.
-Fixed start julian day for winter is day 1 and for summer is
-215. Network layers for winter and summer are calculated for each window length.
+Starting with a window of day 1-40 and using a moving window to go to day 1-100.
+Fixed start julian day for winter is day 1 and for summer is 215.
+Network layers for winter and summer are calculated for each window length.

 1.  time window position Varying position of time window (used to define seasons).
-Fixed length at 75.
-Window positions starting at 1, to +
-    75. So 1-75 is first iteration for winter and 75-150 is second iteration for “winter”.
+Fixed length at 48 Window positions starting at 1, to + 48 So 1-48 is first iteration for winter and 48-96 is second iteration for “winter”.
 Same for summer, starting at 215.
 Network layers for each season are constructed.

 **Observational scale** (temorary header): Studies of social network analysis vary in the number and frequency of observations as well as the